Shilpa39/Py_Acronym_processing/README.md

 # Py_Acronym_processing
-This is the initial repository for document processing for detection and expansion of acronyms using Python3
+This is the repository for document processing for detection and expansion of acronyms using Python3